How to catch more fish

 Lake or River Fishing

 Now, when it comes to freshwater fishing, you have two main options: lakes or rivers.
-While both can be great places to reel in a big one, I'd recommend starting with lakes if you're new to to fishing.
+While both can be great places to reel in a big one, I'd recommend starting with lakes if you're new to fishing.
 Because lakes tend to have calmer waters and are often stocked with fish, making them ideal for beginners.
 Plus, you can fish from the shore or rent a small boat for added adventure.

 What Fishing Gear Do You Need to Catch More Fish?